 - Freudian Excuse: It's established in the film that the reason Marie's father acts the way he does is because he's a Shell-Shocked Veteran from serving in The Vietnam War.

 - Gold Digger: Now I ain't sayin' she's a gold digger, but Ruby's the one who pushes for the home robbery because she wants more luxury items than can be brought in ripping off ATM's.
 She's pretty vocal about it.

 - Irony: Marie decides to teach Paulie how to fly in case they're ever separated.
 The attempt leads to her being injured after falling off the roof, and her father decides to send Paulie away.

 - Jerk with a Heart of Gold: Paulie can be this with his sarcastic, snarky personality and flippant insults.
 Ivy teaches him to tone it down.
 By the time Misha finds him, a lifetime full of disappointments has turned Paulie into a bitter bird.

-- It may be a stretch to say career criminal Benny has a heart of gold.
+- Jerk with a Heart of Jerk: It may be a stretch to say career criminal Benny has a heart of gold.
 Nickel plated aluminum maybe.
 But by the time Paulie is ready to make his ill fated debut as a burglar, Benny, who had initially only birdnapped Paulie as pawn, has genuinely come to care about him, expressing concern about his safety multiple times.
 Doesn't stop Benny from bailing when things go sour though.